John Piper (theologian)

-John Stephen Piper (born January 11, 1946) is a Reformed Baptist theologian and retired pastor.
+John Stephen Piper (born January 11, 1946) is an American Reformed Baptist theologian and retired pastor.
 Specializing in New Testament studies, he is chancellor of Bethlehem College and Seminary in Minneapolis, Minnesota.
 Piper taught biblical studies at Bethel University for six years (1974–1980), before serving as pastor for preaching and vision of Bethlehem Baptist Church (Converge) in Minneapolis for 33 years (1980–2013).

 Piper is the founder and senior teacher of Desiring God (desiringgod.org), named for his book Desiring God: Meditations of a Christian Hedonist (1986), and has written a number of award-winning books, including ECPA Christian Book Award winners Spectacular Sins, What Jesus Demands from the World, Pierced by the Word, and God's Passion for His Glory, as well as bestsellers Don't Waste Your Life and The Passion of Jesus Christ.
+A sought-after conference speaker, Piper is a leading voice in the resurgence of Calvinism in American Christianity.

 Piper has been extensively active online, particularly with his podcast Ask Pastor John in which he answers submitted questions.
 It has over 2,000 episodes.

 Biography

 Piper was born on January 11, 1946, in Chattanooga, Tennessee, to Bill and Ruth Piper.
 His father was a traveling evangelist for over 60 years.
 Before Piper was one year old, his family moved to Greenville, South Carolina, where he spent the remainder of his youth, graduating from Wade Hampton High School in 1964.

 According to Piper, he had a religious conversion at his mother's knee on a family vacation in Florida when he was six years old.
 Piper has remarked that the fact he was converted at the age of six "blows him away", not because he remembers the event, but due to his belief in the Bible's telling of the hopeless condition of all humans who have not been converted.

-Piper married Noël Henry in December 1968, and together, they have four sons, a daughter, and twelve grandchildren.
+Piper married Noël Henry in December 1968, and together, they have four sons and a daughter.
 He studied at Wheaton College between 1964 and 1968, majoring in literature and minoring in philosophy.
-Studying romantic literature with Clyde Kilby led him to take particular interest in poetry, Piper has published several books of poetry, and continues to pursue, with his poetry, the deeper reality of personal, theological and social reality.
+Studying romantic literature with Clyde Kilby led him to be interested in poetry, Piper has published several books of poetry, and continues to pursue, with his poetry, the deeper reality of personal, theological and social reality.
 He has explained in both prose and poetry why he writes.
 C. S. Lewis has remained a profound influence in Piper's life, in large measure, Piper says, because of the "combination of rational precision with language, and profound poetic perception of reality."